imvinayakshukla/JUnitGenie-AI-Powered-JUnit-Test-Case-Generator/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies && `npm run compile ` && `npm run package `
-3. Configure your OpenAI API key in the settings as described above.
+3. Configure your OpenAI or Azure OpenAI API as described in the Configuration section above.
 4. Press `F5` to open a new Extension Development Host window.
 5. Open a Java file and right-click to start the chat.